PhantomVRTranslate/PhantomVR/README.md

 - `Animation`
 - etc.

 As with HTML Elements and React Components, there is certainly the potential to customize websites to a developer's liking.
-However, for those who lack a thorough understanding of the considerations necessary in rendering components in a 3D dynamic space and principle of VR design, but who simply want to get their website onto a page, our components will take out that guesswork for them.
+However, for those who lack a thorough understanding of the considerations necessary in rendering components in a 3D dynamic space and principles of VR design, but who simply want to get their website onto a page, our components will take out that guesswork for them.

 **Simple explanation**: People have websites/web apps and want to display them in 360° space using VR.
 We are making that easier by leveraging and building off of existing technologies that have yet to be explored for websites.